EmilDohne/PhotoshopAPI/docs/doxygen/python/layeredfile.rst

 		layered_file.write("Path/To/Out.psb")

 The reasoning behind the LayeredFile being split up between bit-depths is due to the templated nature of the C++ classes.
-We try to provide convenience wrappers such as :class:`psapi.LayeredFile` to simplify the usage and typing of these as much as possible
+We try to provide convenience wrappers such as :class:`photoshopapi.LayeredFile` to simplify the usage and typing of these as much as possible